tjmahr/polypoly/README.md

 Background
 ----------

-`poly()` creates a matrix of (orthogonal) polynomials over a set of values.
+The `poly()` function in the `stats` package creates a matrix of (orthogonal) polynomials over a set of values.
 The code below shows some examples of these matrices.

 ``` r
 # orthogonal polynomials